Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 Choose an open license stating the permissions for the module's use, reproduction, and modification.
 NASSA recommends either [MIT](http://www.opensource.org/licenses/MIT) or [GPL-3](https://www.gnu.org/licenses/gpl-3.0.en.html) (see also [GitHub’s choosealicense.com](https://choosealicense.com/)).

 The license text must be included as a separate file named "LICENSE" (American English spelling) in the root directory.
-In some types of implementation, when the entire code is present in a single file (e.g., NetLogo), we recommend adding a short mention of the license at the start or end of the source code file.
+In some implementation types, when the entire code is present in a single file (e.g., NetLogo), we recommend adding a short mention of the license at the start or end of the source code file.

 ### references.bib